Explain "link popularity" and how it helps exactly.

 When two sites are equally well optimized for search engine performance on any given keyword phrase, the search engine will generally rank the one with more link popularity above the other.

 Using advanced search options, you can search specifically for websites which have linked to your website at all the major search engines.
-You can use our Free SEO Analyzer to get a monthly report e-mailed to you at no charge.
+You can use our Free SEO Analyzer to get more insights.